Selecting Courses Abroad

 - Choose courses that are substantially similar to Hamilton courses in terms of content.
 They may match a Hamilton course closely enough to be counted as its equivalent, or they may simply be rigorous, liberal arts courses in a discipline taught at the College.

 - Be aware that Hamilton DOES NOT award transfer credit for non-liberal arts courses.
-Transfer credit is rarely awarded for courses in business, advertising, management, accounting, law or journalism or for "practice" courses such as television production for example.
+For example, courses in business, advertising, design, marketing, management, accounting, entrepreneurship, leadership, law or journalism or for "practice" courses such as television production would not receive transfer credit.